hiba-ehsan/SaaS-Churn-Survival/README.md

 An end-to-end quantitative analytics pipeline that combines **Cox Proportional Hazards** (Survival Analysis) with **XGBoost** classification to predict customer churn and model time-to-event in SaaS/subscription businesses.

 ### Project Context
-This project was developed as an extension of my internship work at **Thingsty** (an IoT facility management platform).
+I developed this project as an extension of my internship work at **Thingsty** (an IoT facility management platform).
 To respect data confidentiality, the pipeline was built and demonstrated using a public **SaaS Customer Churn Prediction Dataset** from Kaggle as a representative proxy for real subscription telemetry data.

 → Dataset: [SaaS Customer Churn Prediction Dataset - Kaggle](https://www.kaggle.com/datasets/suhanigupta04/saas-customer-churn-prediction-dataset)